 But not so for the Landed Few, the significant among which — the proprietors of the great estates — probably amount to no more than the population of a natural anthropological community of 100 to 150 people.
 This Elite forms what I would call an uneasy egalitarian alliance.
 I would not call them friends.
 I do not think they have any real concern for each other.
 They are linked merely by an overwhelming mutual self-interest, which is how to continue and strengthen their containment and exploitation of the Landless Many.
 They could, of course, do this by brute physical force.
 They could bankroll private armies as did their forebears in the past.
 But this would be difficult today.
 Nations are too big and their people are too well educated and informed.
 The Elite has now learned well that delusion of the public mind is a much stronger container than force of arms.

 So the Elite lays its plans.
-It all starts with the "annual bash" in which each member invites all the rest to a great banquet at his stately home.
-There all engage in casual-but-key conversations.
+It all starts with the "annual bash" in which each member invites all his peers to a great banquet at his stately home.
+There, all engage in seemingly casual but factually strategic conversations.
 In pairs, in threes, in fours, fives, sixes and sevens.
 In the corners of the dining rooms and lounges.
 In the corridors and garden niches.
-There they whisper about real and potential problems.
+There they exhange whispers about real and potential opportunities and threats.
 There they formulate the rudiments of solution.
 Afterwards, they put their ideas to their think-tanks of hired university men, who crystallise and formalise their ideas into social and economic policies.
 They select their political facemen: some from among themselves, pulling in others from the Old School and greybrick universities.
 They bankroll these selectees in political campaigns which are spin-tuned to delude a media-preconditioned electorate that what is good for the Landed Few is also good for the Landless Many.

-This idea that what is good for the Landed Few is also good for the Landless Many is based on what is called Trickle-down Theory.
-Notwithstanding, under the precepts of neo-liberal free-market capitalism incorporates no mechanism through which any of the wealth of the rich has no systemic reason to trickle down into the hands of the poor.
+This idea — that what is good for the Landed Few is, ipso facto, good for the Landless Many — is based on what is called Trickle-down Theory.
+Notwithstanding, neo-liberal free-market capitalism incorporates no mechanism through which any of the wealth of the rich can trickle down into the hands of the poor.
 Trickel-down Theory is an illusion.

 The Landless Many think they live in a democracy.
 They think they have some kind of control over their collective destiny.
 But this is sham democracy.
 The electorate — at least for the most part — is politically passive.
 Each imbibes his pre-honed political opinion, from the impeccably orchestrated media, which he concretises in the idle chatter of a Friday-night beer haze.
 Hereby, the majority of the Landless Many exudes the firm conviction that its drip-fed political stance is the right one.
 Peer pressure — the desire not to be ostracised — corrals most of the rest into obedient conformity.
 The remnant of free-thinkers is overwhelmingly out-voted.
 The politics of the Landed Few thus prevails.
 The laws, by which they want society to be governed, become enacted and enforced upon the hapless dispossessed.
 This is why the urban householder cannot go out and commandeer his rightful share of the planet on which he was born to turn his labour into his needs of life.